Unseen Worlds: Real Life Microscopic Creatures Hiding All Around Us

-This is one of those books that taps into children’s natural curiosity and passion for interesting, fascinating, weird and wonderful facts.
+This is one of those books that tap into children’s natural curiosity and passion for unusual, fascinating, weird and wonderful facts.
 It contains hundreds of facts about the unseen creatures everywhere: in the kitchen cupboard; on the ocean floor; forest floors; in your bed and even on you!
 This book is jam-packed with facts.

-However, what I also like about this book is that the style of the language used to introduce each chapter is quite lyrical: ‘copepods and ostracods…whirl and twirl’; ‘spiny silhouettes of loriciferans haunt the shadowy waters’; ravenous nematodes wriggle and squirm are just some examples.
-This then follows through with detailed facts about each organism so is a good balance of different kinds of prose to maintain interest.
+However, what I also like about Unseen Worlds is that the style of lyrical chapter introductions: ‘copepods and ostracods…whirl and twirl’; ‘spiny silhouettes of loriciferans haunt the shadowy waters’; ravenous nematodes wriggle and squirm are just some examples.
+This then follows through with detailed facts about each organism, so it is a good balance of different kinds of prose to maintain interest.